Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 159.8

-Creighton has a 7-3-0 record against the spread this season compared to Alabama, who is 4-4-0 ATS.
-A total of five out of the Bluejays' games this season have hit the over, and six of the Crimson Tide's games have gone over.
+Creighton is 7-3-0 against the spread, while Alabama's ATS record this season is 4-4-0.
+A total of five out of the Bluejays' games this season have gone over the point total, and six of the Crimson Tide's games have gone over.

 Bet on this or any college basketball matchup at BetMGM